zhz03/ECE219_data_mining_project/Project_2/README.md

 ### Plots
-The plots are in the Jupyter notebook, for Q 10 to Q 17 , along with the written answers as well They follow the hyperparameter search cells.
+The plots are in the Jupyter notebook, along with the written answers as well.
+They follow the hyperparameter search cells.

 ## Part 2